0hAodha/ohaodha.ie/content/blog/The Books I Read in March, April, May, and June 2026/index.md

 A must-read of Irish literature.

 An idea that occurred to me while reading this, which I'm sure has both occurred to many others before me (but I've never seen) and which I'm not at all qualified to properly commentate, is that the likes of James Joyce and Brian Ó Nualláin (the legal name of Flann O'Brien), far from being progenitors of a new form of multi-layered and complex writing (often associated with literary modernism), are following in a broader tradition of Irish writing with multiple layers of meaning.
-Perhaps I'm making two kinds of stretches in this argument: first, that the multi-layered storytelling approach so associated with Joyce and his ilk is really comparable or indeed subseqeuent to the multi-layered symbolism of medieval writing, and secondly that this multi-layered symbolism can really be called uniquely Irish.
+Perhaps I'm making two kinds of stretches in this argument: first, that the multi-layered storytelling approach so associated with Joyce and his ilk is really comparable or indeed subsequent to the multi-layered symbolism of medieval writing, and secondly that this multi-layered symbolism can really be called uniquely Irish.
 However, as an example of what I mean, I would direct the reader to the excellent lecture delivered by Dr. Jesse Patrick Harrington in the Dublin Institute for Advanced Studies lecture Series *Samhain agus Science* [*Christian Curses in Medieval Ireland*](https://www.youtube.com/watch?v=U-BsdRl5R0g), in which (among a great many other interesting things), he discusses how St. Patrick was said to have cursed a British king named Coroticus with the words "Lord, if it possible, expel this godless man from this world and from the next", and subsequently Coroticus was transformed into a fox and was never seen again.

 Dr. Harrington goes on to describe how in early Irish law, the word {{<gaelic>}}sionnaċ{{</gaelic>}}[^6] or *fox* was also used to refer to an *exile*, and the excommunication from the Church is an *exile* from the Christian community.